 He experiences daily life as uncontrollable and at times confusing.
 In order to cope with that, he is always looking for patterns and has gradually developed various rituals and ways of control, hoping they can offer him certainty and reassurance.
 His work and person are inextricably connected.
 He makes the things he makes because he doesn’t have a choice.
 He is trying to get a grip on reality by bending things to his will.
 In daily life the ways of control and rituals fail regularly and he experiences them mainly as a burden, but in his work he is able to implement them in a positive way, and create something beautiful.
 Although he longs for freedom, both in his life and work, control still prevails.

-His work is included in privately collections in The Netherlands, Belgium, France, Spain, Italy and Norway.
+His work is included in private collections in The Netherlands, Belgium, France, Spain, Italy, Germany, Sweden and Norway.